rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 The LandmarkDetail view still uses hard-coded details to show its landmark.
 Just like LandmarkRow, the LandmarkDetail type and the views it comprises need to use a landmark property as the source for their data.

 Starting with the child views, you’ll convert CircleImage, MapView, and then LandmarkDetail to display data that’s passed in, rather than hard-coding each row.

+#### Section 8 : Generating Previews Dynamically

+Next, you’ll add code to the LandmarkList_Previews preview provider to render previews of the list view at different device sizes.
+By default, previews render at the size of the device in the active scheme.
+You can change the preview device by calling the previewDevice(_:) modifier method.